 As a closing event Sara and Steven organised a talk and Q&A. The first part of the event was led by Sara who, in line with her usual focus on connecting the present to the past, has briefly presented two examples of artistic collaborations from the history of art, highlighting how the combination of different types of creativity can be beneficial and stimulating.
 The second half of the evening has been a Q&A, with the public getting the chance to ask questions directly to the artist and to Sara as the curator of the exhibition.

 Photos no. 1-3 by Renardo Jones © Renardo Jones 2020

-A book containing images of the complete body of work accompanied by short essays by Sara will be printed and available for sale in March 2020.
+A book containing images of the complete body of work accompanied by short essays by Sara will be printed and available for sale later in 2020.
 Register below to be notified about the book publication and launch event.